 How do you use Elleste Solo?

 When taking any prescribed medication, always follow the instructions given to you by your doctor.
-Elleste Solo comes both as a patch and as a tablet, for the tablet:
+Elleste Solo comes both as a patch and as a tablet.

 For the patch: